 Factual Reporting: HIGH

-Established in 1890 as the tri-weekly Fairhaven Herald, the Bellingham Herald is a news website and newspaper based in Bellingham, Washington that serves Whatcom County.
-The paper features local and national news, opinion columns, business, entertainment and sport news.
-Currently, the General Manager and Executive Editor is Julie Shirley.
+Established in 1890 as the tri-weekly Fairhaven Herald, the Bellingham Herald is a news website and newspaper based in Bellingham, Washington, that serves Whatcom County.
+The paper features local and national news, opinion columns, business, entertainment, and sports news.
+Currently, the General Manager and Executive Editor are Julie Shirley.

 Funded by / Ownership